Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Computations and discussion

 We model the polynomial equality constraints \eqref{eq:putinar rep 1} and \eqref{eq:putinar representation} by a linear constraint for each monomial.
 When we use the additional symmetry from Section~\ref{sec:putinars theorem for invaraint}, then this results in linearly dependent constraints.
 For some solvers such as the machine precision solver CSDP \cite{Borchers1999} this is not a problem, but solvers from the SDPA family do not work well in this case.
 Therefore we first remove identical constraints and then use a QR factorization of the constraint matrix of the semidefinite program to remove any remaining linearly dependent constraints.

 The solver SDPA-QD works with quad double precision, which means solving a semidefinite program with this solver yields a solution with approximately $28$ decimal digits of precision.
 In all sharp instances that we compute we verify that at least the first $28$ decimal digits given by the solver agree with the first $28$ decimals of the energy of a configuration.
-Notice that to get more digits we do not have have to increase the parameters $d$ and $\delta$ -- we can use the same semidefinite program -- but we simply have to increase the precision parameter in the Julia code that generates the semidefinite program and increase the precision parameter in the solver (where we switch to SDPA-GMP for variable precision instead of SDPA-QD).
-Here, however, there is no reason to use higher precision.
-Notice that this very different from the sphere packing problem, which was recently solved in dimensions $8$ and $24$ using $2$-point bounds \cites{Viazovska2016a,Cohn2016b}, where one needs to increase the number of terms in the inverse Fourier transform (which would correspond to increasing $d$ in our bound $E_{t,d,\delta}^*$) for the bound to get closer to the exact optimal value.
+It is important to observe here that to get more digits we do not have have to increase the parameters $d$ and $\delta$ -- we can use the exact same semidefinite program -- but we simply have to increase the precision parameter in the Julia code that generates the solver input and increase the precision parameter in the solver (where we switch to SDPA-GMP for variable precision instead of SDPA-QD).
+For our purposes, however, there is no reason to use higher precision.
+Notice that this very different from the sphere packing problem, which was recently solved in dimensions $8$ and $24$ using $2$-point bounds \cites{Viazovska2016a,Cohn2016b}, where one needs to increase the number of terms in the inverse Fourier transform (which corresponds to increasing $d$ in $E_{t,d,\delta}^*$) for the bound to get closer to the exact optimal value.

 As is to be expected, the computation time increases strongly with $\delta$.
 Computing the bound $E_{2,6,6}^*$ with SDPA-QD takes approximately $10$ minutes (on a standard desktop computer) if we do use the additional symmetry from Section~\ref{sec:putinars theorem for invaraint}, and takes approximately $80$ minutes if we do not use this additional symmetry.
 Computing the bound $E_{2,6,8}^*$ takes approximately $7$ hours with additional symmetry and $150$ hours without additional symmetry.
 Here, the value of $s$ itself has virtually no impact on the computation time, however, as $s$ increases we do need to increase the parameter $\delta$ to get a sharp bound.
 We observe that for $s = 1,\ldots,5$, the bound $E_{2,6,6}^*$ is numerically sharp, and for $s=6,7$ the bound $E_{2,6,8}^*$ is numerically sharp; that is, the $28$ decimal digits given by the solver agree with \eqref{energy:tirangular bipiramid}.